Characters of Chrono Trigger: Robo

 Robo uses his robotic arm as a weapon and can use laser attacks which mimic "Shadow" magic, as well as other techs that mimic "Fire" and "Light" skills.
 He is considered unable to use magic because he is not organic, and therefore did not descend from the magic-using people of Zeal.
 In the initial character sketches, he had a different design and was larger.
 In the Japanese version, Robo has a unique speech; he speaks with bits of katakana in his sayings and has trouble with pronunciations.
 Most of the robots talk in katakana, with the exception of Johnny.

-In a special Chrono Trigger Cross Review, Famicom Tsūshin scored Robo a 32 out of 40.
+Four writers in Famicom Tsūshin gave Robo ratings of 7, 8, 9, and 8 out of 10 respectively.
+While reviewer said that outside battles, they tended to leave him behind, another said they liked the noises he made while talking but disliked his name suggesting players to re-name him.
 Destructoid's Chad Concelmo named Robo the best robot in gaming, citing an ongoing connection with the character.